 We accept all major credit and debit cards including Visa, MasterCard, American Express, and Discover.
 We will also accept personal checks, but will not be able to begin your repair until the check clears.
 Return to top »

 What happens if it costs too much to repair my watch?

-If you are not happy with your estimate, we will return your watch to your continental US shipping address via Fedex for free, no questions asked.
+If you are not happy with your estimate, we will return your watch to your continental US shipping address via Fedex for free, no questions asked (excludes, imitation watches, pocket watches, digital watches and watches not on our list of brands serviced).
 For select watch brands and models, we may be able to purchase the watch from you if you are not interested in taking on the cost of repair.
 You can also use the watch as a “trade-in” toward the purchase of a pre-owned or new watch through Govberg Jewelers.
 Please contact us if you are interested in receiving a quote for us to purchase your watch or trading it in toward a new or pre-owned watch.
 Return to top »

 How can I be sure my watch will be safe with you?